SermetPekin/evdscpp/README.md

 # this will create two different files.
 One for the first index `bie_yssk` and one for these indexes TP.DK.USD.A-TP.DK.EUR.A
 ./evdscpp bie_yssk,TP.DK.USD.A-TP.DK.EUR.A --cache true

+# indexes can be read from a text file as well
+./evdscpp example.txt --cache true

 ```